The color of diamonds on a grading scale

 ● The color of diamonds for fancy diamonds

 When you talk about fancy colored diamonds, the color of diamonds is not graded the same way as the previously mentioned diamond grading scale.
 Fancy color diamonds are desired for their intense color hues, and therefore the intensity of the main color is assessed, as opposed to the absence of color.
 Fancy colored diamonds come in a wide variety of colors such as red, pink, green, black, orange, yellow and blue.
 Not only that, there are many different combinations of colors that result in diamonds with unique shades and tones.
 Fancy colored diamonds are very rare, and frequently achieve very high record-breaking sales at diamond auctions.

 ● What color is right for me?

 Both the diamond color as well as fancy color diamonds are very personal choices.
 While some may admire a bright yellow color diamond, other people might want a colorless diamond or a pink diamond.
-The color of diamonds is one of the more personal aspect of a diamond, and everyone has a unique view of what is the perfect diamond color for them.
+The color of diamonds is one of the more personal aspects of a diamond, and everyone has a unique view of what is the perfect diamond color for them.
 However, some diamond shapes affect the diamond color, such as the radiant shape which makes color seem more intense.
-Also the color of the ring band could affect the perceived color due to reflections.
+Also, the color of the ring band could affect the perceived color due to reflections.
 Ask our diamond experts for advice how to find the right diamond color for you and your budget.